Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 So, is now a good time?

-This is not financial or investment advice, we don't know your personal situation, and you should always do your own research and consult qualified professionals before making any property decisions.
+This is not financial or investment advice, we do not know your personal situation, and you should always do your own research and consult a qualified professional before making any property decision.

 Is it smart to buy now in Wellington, or should I wait as of 2026?